vgrazi/contract-driven-development/script.md

 Switch back to the PPT and finish the explanation of CDC as a colaborative TDD process

-> suggestion: check out the master branch (contains completed code, with taxId added, tests corrected, mockito removed, and stub runner added.)
+> suggestion: check out the master branch (contains completed code, with dates as longs, tests corrected, mockito removed, and stub runner added.)
-Then diff with the before-tax-id branch, and copy in all of the diffs (but don't commit that to git!!)
+Then diff with the date-string branch, and copy in all of the diffs (but don't commit that to git!!)
 >.
  Now, IntelliJ Git support will show markers for all of the changes.
 Put the appropriate bookmarks where indicated with the // bookmark comments. (using eg Ctrl-Alt-1)
  Then just do Ctrl-1, Ctrl-2 to navigate to the bookmarks, then roll back the change at that bookmark

- Ctrl-1 and 2 are for the provider code and provider test, 3 and 4 are for the contracts on the provider side, and the rest are on the consumer
+ Ctrl-1 and 2 are for the provider code and provider test, 3 is for the provider controller, and 4 is for the contracts on the provider side, and the rest are on the consumer